ConEmu/ConEmu.github.io/en/Localization.md

 ## Resources deprecation  {#deprecation}

-If the `en` resource is changed, other languages translations becomes deprecated.
+If the `en` resource is changed, other languages translations become deprecated.
 To depict that, language id-s for this resource would be prefixed with `_` (`ru` -> `_ru`).
 So, translation maintainers may easily find changed resources.